-Lynne completed high school at the National School of Arts in Johannesburg and more recently was a student of classical drawing at the Florence Academy of Art in Italy.
+Lynne completed high school at the National School of Arts in Johannesburg and in 2011 was a student of classical drawing at the Florence Academy of Art in Italy.
 Apart from this, Lynne considers herself to be mostly self-taught.
 Having spent several years living between Santa Monica and Cape Town, she took part in numerous open studio events both in Santa Monica and Venice Beach and was an integrated part of the artist community there.
 She was also part of a group show at the Red Leaf Gallery, Tunbridge Wells, U.K. and has taken part in several group shows in the Western Cape here in South Africa.
-She has had two solo shows at the Orient Boutique Hotel, now also the Orient Museum, and is set to have a third at the Orient Museum in May 2020.
-Her work is featured in the Legacy Art Collection and has been popular with local and international private collectors.
+She has had two solo shows at the Orient Boutique Hotel, now also the Orient Museum and her work is featured in the Legacy Art Collection.
+Her work has been popular with local and international private collectors.

 Since 2015, Lynne began to explore the medium of sculpture.
 Stemming from her passion for horses, which also features prominently in her paintings, she has focused primarily on equine subjects.
 Delving deeply into anatomical studies, she aims to deepen her understanding of her subject, creating a strong foundation from which to spring.
 As with her paintings, she tries to capture a sense of movement and energy by using bold applications of clay, creating large marks using the side of her hand or the length of her forearm, similar to the use of a palette knife in painting.
 She has recently begun to explore the human figure and her passion for this medium continues to grow.